Hyphens and Dashes

 Forming Compound Adjectives

-Sometimes we can use hyphens between numbers and nouns to use them as a single adjective before nouns.
+Sometimes we can use hyphens between numbers and nouns to form a single adjective.
 These are called compound adjectives.
 For example:

 Warning